-Place the sample onto the microscope and ensure it is seated flat.
+Place the sample in the nest and ensure it is seated flat.
+Click the Stage Map to move to the location of your sample or first well of your microplate.
 Enable an illumination channel and adjust the focus to find the image.
 Adjustments to the Illumination, Gain and Exposure may be required to center the pixel brightness histogram for that channel.
 Click Save Focus for that channel.
-It may be convenient to Set Z under the Focus tab to return to this location.
+It may be convenient to Set Y and Set Y under XY Stage Control as well as Set Z under the Focus tab to return to this location.